llakala/adios/doc/src/lib/index.md

 ## `importModules`

-Adios comes with a function `importModules`, that will automatically import all the modles in a directory (provided they follow a certain schema).
+Adios comes with a function `importModules`, that will automatically import all the modules in a directory (provided they follow a certain schema).

 ### Usage